arunmoorthattil/openshift-june-2022/Day1/README.md

 docker commit ubuntu1 tektutor/ubuntu-vim:1.0
 ```

-## Storing application data in a external volume as opposed to container storage
+## Storing application data in an external volume as opposed to container storage
 - Storing application data in a container storage is considered a bad practice
 - Container orchestration platform in the process scale up/down it might delete any container, hence you
   will lose the data stored in container storage